 - Claddagh Basin boats

-It’s a simple but striking way Galway marks the national holiday after dark.
+It’s a simple but striking way to celebrate St Patrick’s Day in Galway after dark.

 👉 Discover more of Galway’s vibrant festivals!
 From the excitement of Galway Races to the creativity of the Galway Arts Festival and the flavours of Galway Oyster Festival, plan your next visit around these unmissable events.